butopen/web-components-tailwind-starter-kit/README.md

-# Tailwind web component starter kit
+# Tailwind web components starter kit

 This is starter kit to develop web components with tailwind integrated in it.